-My dad and his two sisters, as well as several other family members, were artists (painters mostly.)
-Thank God, I got both genes!
-I have enjoyed a lifetime of art and music.
+My dad and his two sisters, as well as several other family members, were artists (mostly painters.)
+Thank God I got both genes, and they were passed down to the girls!
+We have enjoyed a lifetime of art and music.
 My mom said that I was singing before I was talking.
 I haven’t stopped talking or singing since.
 Haha!

 Choir, choir, choir!
 I started singing in the Tiny Tots choir at church when I was about two, having my first solo not long thereafter.
 I sang in children’s choir and youth choir at church as well as choirs and ensembles in middle school and high school.
 All I ever wanted to do was sing!
 So I did.
-I went off to California Baptist College (now University) for a music degree in 1982, where I crammed four years of study into five.
+I went off to California Baptist College (now University) for a music degree in 1982, where I crammed four years into five.
 There, besides the hours every day studying music and voice, I sang in ensembles and choir at school and choirs (paid or otherwise) at several churches.
 Choir was a part of my life until 2010.
-I have had the privilege of singing with some of the most amazing voices as I sang at church, with The Gary Bonner Singers (in Southern California), and with the Eugene Opera Chorus in Oregon.
+I have had the privilege of singing with some of the most amazing singers at church, with The Gary Bonner Singers (in Southern California), and with the Eugene Opera Chorus in Oregon.
 I laughed with a friend not long ago about how many choirs I had been in and how they overlapped.
 I tallied up all the choirs I was a part of and said, “I have been in choir longer than I have been alive!”

 In 2000, while still in Riverside, I produced

-We moved to Oregon in the summer of 2007, after a 14 day European tour with the Gary Bonner Singers to record with the City of Prague Symphony Orchestra.
+We moved to Oregon in the summer of 2007 after a European tour with the Gary Bonner Singers to record with the City of Prague Symphony Orchestra.
 A lovely trip, even without our luggage.
 Lord, have mercy!

 I joined the Eugene Opera Chorus that fall and enjoyed two and a half seasons with them.
 Glorious!